 - Duty-free access for eligible products to USA

 - Significant competitive tariff advantages over non-AGOA countries

 - Encouragement of regional integration and production sharing among beneficiary countries

 - Security of the act ensured until 2025

 To be duty-free eligible under AGOA, US customs requires a certificate of origin and an AGOA stamp on a commercial invoice.
-These documents are needed in addition to the always required documentation for imports.
+These documents are needed in addition to the required documentation for imports into the US.
 You cannot apply for AGOA certification in the US.
 It must be done by yourself in Nigeria.